Don Henley: Political and other causes

 A lifelong supporter of the Democratic Party, Henley has also been a generous donor to political campaigns of Democrats.
 In 2008, The Washington Post reported Henley had donated over $680,000 to political candidates since 1978.
-Several tracks on the 2007 Eagles album Long Road Out of Eden (including the title track, which Henley co-wrote) are sharply critical of the Iraq War and other policies of the Bush administration.
+Several tracks on the 2007 Eagles' studio album Long Road Out of Eden (including the title track, which Henley co-wrote) are sharply critical of the Iraq War and other policies of the George W. Bush administration.

-Henley's liberal political leanings led to tension with guitarist Bernie Leadon when he submitted the song "I Wish You Peace" for inclusion on One of These Nights.
-Henley was not thrilled that the song was co-written by Patti Davis, who was the daughter of Ronald Reagan, the Republican governor of California at that time.
+Henley's liberal political leanings led to tension with guitarist Bernie Leadon when Leadon submitted the song "I Wish You Peace" for inclusion on the Eagles' fourth studio album One of These Nights (1975).
+Henley was not thrilled that the song was co-written by Patti Davis, who was the daughter of Ronald Reagan, the Republican Party governor of California at that time.

 Henley endorsed Joe Biden in the 2020 presidential election.

-In a fundraiser hosted by Matthew McConaughey to raise money for Texans affected by the snowstorms in February 2021, Henley performed "Snow", which was written by Jesse Winchester.
+In a fundraiser hosted by actor Matthew McConaughey to raise money for Texans affected by the snowstorms in February 2021, Henley performed "Snow", which was written by Jesse Winchester.
 The show premiered on March 21, 2021.
 Henley remarked "On that bitter cold Tuesday of February 16th, we had a busted pipe at the attic at my house, and me and my family were shoveling and bailing for 8 or 9 hours there.
-Nothing, of course, compared to the shoveling and bailing that's been going on down in the state capitol the past 3 weeks."
+Nothing, of course, compared to the shoveling and bailing that's been going on down in the state capitol the past three weeks."

-In a Discover Concord magazine in the summer of 2021, Henley spoke of the Walden Woods Foundation as well as his life during the COVID-19 pandemic.
+In a Discover Concord magazine interview in the summer of 2021, Henley spoke of the Walden Woods Foundation as well as his life during the COVID-19 pandemic.
 Henley noted that "I think that each and every one of us has a duty to help care for our natural environment, even if it's something as simple as not throwing your fast-food wrapper out the car window."

+Digital Millennium Copyright Act

+On June 2, 2020, Henley gave testimony to the United States Congress regarding his views on copyright law, specifically the Digital Millennium Copyright Act (DMCA).
+Henley argued that the act is outdated, unfair to artists, and that it is not sufficiently enforced.
+These statements in turn sparked public backlash against him from parties believing that DMCA enforcement is already too harshly enforced and often abused.
+Opposition to Henley's views was particularly widespread among online content creators, many of whom had been subject to YouTube copyright strikes pertaining to the use of songs by Henley or the Eagles, regardless of the legitimacy of the claim in question.

+Henley is known for taking down online content involving music for which he holds copyright, doing so even when the content in question is considered fair use.
+According to research conducted by YouTuber, multi-instrumentalist, music producer and educator Rick Beato, Henley has been responsible for manual takedowns of instructional videos teaching others how to play the Eagles' songs despite such educational material falling under fair use protections.